flutter/flutter/CODE_OF_CONDUCT.md

 **Specifically:**

-• Respect people, their identities, their culture, and their work.
+• Respect people, their identities, their culture, and their work. <br>
 • Be kind.
 Be courteous.
-Be welcoming.
+Be welcoming. <br>
 • Listen.
-Consider and acknowledge people's points before responding.
+Consider and acknowledge people's points before responding. <br>

 Should you experience anything that makes you feel unwelcome in Flutter's community, please contact someone on the team, for instance